docker/docs/docker-hub/registry-access-management.md

     }
     ```

-4. Navigate to Powershell and type ```start .```

-Congratulations!
-You have just created the registry.json file.

 **On macOS**:

 On macOS, you must create a file at `/Library/Application Support/com.docker.docker/registry.json` with file permissions that ensure that the developer using Docker Desktop cannot remove or edit the file (that is, only the system administrator can write to the file).
-The file must be of type JSON and contain the name of the Docker Hub organization names in the allowedOrgs key.
+The file must be of type JSON and contain the name of the Docker Hub organization in the `allowedOrgs` key (using one organization name instead of multiple organizations).

 To create your `registry.json` file on macOS:

-1. Navigate to VS Code or any text editor of your choice.
+1. Navigate to Visual Studio Code or any text editor of your choice.
 2. Enter one or more organization names in the `allowedOrgs` key and save it in your Documents.

     For example: